Bringing you closer to Irish culture, wherever you are.

 Irish culture is having an undeniable international moment right now, but the coverage tends to follow the same narrow focus.

 The Tapestry is interested in the wider culture.
-I want to ask questions about how we got here, and what’s coming next.
+I want to look at how we got to our current culture, and what’s coming next.

 Identity